Dr. Chow cares for patients with lung, head and neck and thyroid cancers. She is devoted to finding new treatments for these diseases.

 After medical school, Dr. Chow completed an Internal Medicine Residency at the University of Alberta in Edmonton and Medical Oncology Fellowship Training at the University of Calgary/Tom Baker Cancer Center, and a Phase I Clinical Trial/Drug Development and Lung Cancer Fellowship at the University of Colorado in Denver.

 Dr. Chow returned to Ottawa, Ontario Canada and developed an active Phase I clinical trials program there.
-She led the phase I clinical trial program, and was very active in her lung cancer and esophageal cancer clinical practice and clinical research for over three years before joining Seattle Cancer Care Alliance in January 2010 as an associate professor at the University of Washington and assistant member of Clinical Research at Fred Hutchison Cancer Research Center.
+She led the phase I clinical trial program, and was very active in her clinical practice and clinical research for over three years before joining Seattle Cancer Care Alliance in January 2010 as an associate professor at the University of Washington and assistant member of Clinical Research at Fred Hutchison Cancer Research Center.

 “Lung Cancer, head and neck cancer, and esophageal cancer are all very complex and serious cancers where treatment and survival improvements have been very limited,” says Dr. Chow.
 “Clinical research in these cancer types where people are generally quite ill and less responsive to chemotherapy has been very difficult.
 There is definitely an unmet need in these challenging cancers to develop new treatments and further research to help these patients to improve their survival without compromising their quality of life.
 Early clinical trials such as phase I/II trials are an important step towards finding better treatments.”